I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pcixbus_error_section.md

 </td>
 </tr>
 </table></span></div>

+This member contains valid data only if the <b>ValidBits.BusId</b> bit is set.

 `CompleterId`

 An identifier that uniquely identifies the PCI bus responder that is associated with the error.

 This member contains valid data only if the <b>ValidBits.CompleterId</b> bit is set.

 `ErrorStatus`

 A <a href="..\ntddk\ns-ntddk-_whea_error_status.md">WHEA_ERROR_STATUS</a> structure that contains PCI or PCI-X bus error status data.

 This member contains valid data only if the <b>ValidBits.ErrorStatus</b> bit is set.

 `ErrorType`

 The type of PCI or PCI-X bus error that occurred.
 Possible values are:

+This member contains valid data only if the <b>ValidBits.ErrorType</b> bit is set.

 `RequesterId`

 An identifier that uniquely identifies the requester that is associated with the error.

 This member contains valid data only if the <b>ValidBits.RequesterId</b> bit is set.

 `Reserved`

 Reserved for system use.

 `TargetId`

 An identifier that uniquely identifies the intended target of the PCI bus command.

 This member contains valid data only if the <b>ValidBits.TargetId</b> bit is set.

 `ValidBits`

 A <a href="..\ntddk\ns-ntddk-_whea_pcixbus_error_section_validbits.md">WHEA_PCIXBUS_ERROR_SECTION_VALIDBITS</a> union that specifies which members of this structure contain valid data.

 ## Remarks
 The WHEA_PCIXBUS_ERROR_SECTION structure describes the error data that is contained in a PCI/PCI-X bus error section of an <a href="https://msdn.microsoft.com/080da29a-b5cb-45a5-848d-048d9612ee2a">error record</a>.
 An error record contains a PCI/PCI-X bus error section only if the <b>SectionType </b>member of one of the <a href="..\ntddk\ns-ntddk-_whea_error_record_section_descriptor.md">WHEA_ERROR_RECORD_SECTION_DESCRIPTOR</a> structures that describe the error record sections for that error record contains PCIXBUS_ERROR_SECTION_GUID.

 ## Requirements
 | &nbsp; | &nbsp; |